 Coronavirus (COVID-19) Information

-The Centers for Disease Control and Prevention (CDC) is closely monitoring an outbreak of respiratory illness caused by a novel (new) coronavirus (called COVID-19, commonly) first identified in Wuhan, Hubei Province, China.
 Coronaviruses are respiratory viruses and are generally spread through respiratory secretions (droplets from coughs and sneezes) of an infected person to another person.
-Symptoms of novel coronavirus include fever, cough and shortness of breath, and, in severe cases, pneumonia (fluid in the lungs).
+Symptoms of novel coronavirus include fever, cough and shortness of breath, and, in milder cases, runny nose or allergy-like symptoms.

 Massachusetts & Burlington